-- 40. We support students from the EU and are committed to our diverse University community.
-However, as a result of the UK's departure from the EU, national immigration and fee rules have changed. - 41.
-Students from the EU, EEA and Switzerland who were ordinarily resident in the UK before 31st December 2020 may apply for status under the EU Settlement Scheme if they are eligible, otherwise they are required to obtain a valid immigration status as per the UK Immigration Rules. - 42.
-The University is bound to comply with applicable legislation and cannot therefore be liable for changes which affect your eligibility to study.
-However, the University will notify affected students as soon as reasonably possible upon becoming aware of legislative changes likely to affect immigration or fee rules.
+40. As a result of the UK's departure from the EU, national immigration and fee rules have changed.

+- 41. Students from the EU, EEA and Switzerland who were ordinarily resident in the UK before 31st December 2020 may apply for status under the EU Settlement Scheme if they are eligible, otherwise they are required to obtain a valid immigration status as per the UK Immigration Rules. - 42.
+The University is required to comply with applicable legislation and cannot therefore be liable for changes which affect your eligibility to study.
+However, the University will notify affected students as Terms and Conditions academic year 2024/25 soon as reasonably possible upon becoming aware of legislative changes likely to affect immigration or fee rules.